A 4-year-old’s mom ate his ice cream. He called the cops

 So when the mom of a 4-year-old boy in Wisconsin did just that, he took it upon himself to teach her a lesson: by calling 911.

-Police were dispatched for a 911 hangup in Mount Pleasant, WI last Tuesday, after a little boy called to say his mom had to be locked up, according to local police.
+Police were dispatched for a 911 hangup in Mount Pleasant, Wisconsin, last Tuesday, after a little boy called to say his mom had to be locked up, according to local police.

 “My mommy is being bad,” the 4-year-old told the 911 dispatcher, according to a recording obtained by CNN affiliate WTMJ.